Skip to Navigation

 The following symbols may be used for credit or non-credit courses.
 These are not counted toward graduation:

-X Administrative Withdrawal.
-Students will be administratively withdrawn if they fail to provide proof of immunity as required by New York State Public Health Law 2165.
-A grade of "X" will not be calculated in the student’s grade point average, and cannot be used toward graduation.
+X Students will be administratively withdrawn if they fail to provide proof of immunity and acknowledgment of meningococcal meningitis vaccine information as required by New York State Public Health Law 2165 and Health Law 2167.
+A grade of "X" will not be calculated in the student's grade point average and cannot be used toward graduation.

 AU Audit.
 A student may audit a course only with the written approval of the instructor.
 Such approval must be submitted to the Registrar’s office prior to the end of the drop/add period.
 The student must pay the required amount as if registering for credit in the course.
 An auditor student may change status only during the normal drop and add period established by the college.
 A grade of AU is not earned credit and cannot be used to fulfill graduation requirements.